ChungBIOS/chungOS/kato.md

-Katy Turner Quotes

 Beauty is defined as something that draws you in.
 We are drawn to beautiful things.

-"You have to go through the shit to find the sunshine"
+You have to go through the shit to find the sunshine

+All the things